 - Current resume or C.V., outlining educational and professional development

 - Two letters of recommendation sent directly to AOMA from professionals, instructors, and/or employers who know the applicant and the applicant’s skills and ability to perform master’s-level studies.

 - Letters must be signed by the authors.
 Letters may be submitted via AOMA’s electronic submission system bearing the electronic signature of the author (see online application form for details) or submitted by mail or fax.
 If faxed, letters should be printed on letterhead.

 - AOMA does not accept letters of recommendation submitted by direct email, photocopies, or unsigned letters.

 - Copies of any professional licenses or certificates held by applicant

 - A copy of a valid driver’s license or passport

 There is a nonrefundable application fee of $75.

 Tuition and Program Cost

 Please Note: Tuition costs per term will vary depending on enrollment level.
 Advance registration/payment is not possible.
-Students in the Traditional Chinese Herbal Medicine Certificate Program are non-degree seeking students and are consequently not eligible for AOMA scholarships.
+Students in the Certificate in Chinese Herbal Medicine Program are non-degree seeking students and are consequently not eligible for AOMA scholarships.